 Targeted therapy focuses on specific proteins or genes that contribute to cancer cell growth and survival.
 This form of therapy blocks the growth and spread of cancer cells while limiting damage to healthy cells.
 In the adjuvant setting, targeted therapy is used to prevent the recurrence of cancers that have specific markers targeted by these drugs.

 In conclusion, adjuvant therapy is vital in cancer treatment as it aims to eliminate residual cancer cells and reduce the risk of recurrence.
 The choice of therapy depends on various factors including the type of cancer, its stage, and the patient's health condition.
-Consulting with an oncologist is crucial to develop a treatment plan tailored to the patients specific needs.
+Consulting with an oncologist is crucial to developing a treatment plan tailored to the patient's specific needs.

 Adjuvant therapy for cancer plays a pivotal role in comprehensive cancer treatment plans.
 It refers to additional treatment given after the primary surgery or radiation therapy, aimed at eliminating micro-metastases and reducing the risk of cancer recurrence.
 This therapy may include chemotherapy, hormone therapy, immunotherapy, or targeted therapy, depending on the type of cancer and individual patient factors.

 One of the key benefits of adjuvant therapy is its ability to improve survival rates among cancer patients.
-By tackling cancer cells that might remain after the primary treatment, it significantly lessens the chances of cancer returning.
+Tackling cancer cells that might remain after the primary treatment, significantly lessens the chances of cancer returning.
 This proactive approach is especially beneficial in aggressive cancers with high recurrence rates.

 Moreover, adjuvant therapy can also be tailored to specific types of cancer, offering personalized treatment plans that significantly increase its effectiveness.
 For instance, hormone therapy might be the preferred adjuvant treatment for hormone receptor-positive breast cancer, targeting and blocking hormone receptors to impede cancer cell growth.